devleaks/lata-docs/docs/resources/Turnaround Profile.md

 When scheduling several services of the same type, it is possible to precise which position to select to avoid these vehicle to collide at the same position.
 For example, when scheduling two fuel services, it is possible to send each fuel truck under each wing.

+The name of the precise service position must match a position in the aircraft GSE position profile.

-If no service position is specified, LATA will select a position for the service.
+If no precise service position is specified, LATA will select a position for the service.
 If no position is found, the center of the ramp is selected.

 ### No Movement
 If a service contains a `no-movement` attribute, LATA will place the vehicle for the corresponding service at the service time but will not animate the vehicle.
 It will remove the vehicle at the end of the service.